ssoderlinglab/SpatialProteomics/README.md

 ### Python

-For running 'analysis/3_Clustering/2_leidenalg-clustering.py' you will need a specific python environment.
+For running `analysis/3_Clustering/2_leidenalg-clustering.py` you will need a specific python environment.

-In the ~/analysis/ of this repository 'SpatialProteomics', please run:
+In the `~/analysis/` of this repository `SpatialProteomics/`, please run:

 `conda env create -f environment.yml`